 - Ask your child's health care provider if they offer COVID-19 vaccines for children and teens.

-- Check your local pharmacy's website to see if they offer vaccines for children and teens.
+- Check your local pharmacy's website or call them to see if they offer vaccines for children and teens.

 - Contact your local health department.